MorphoCloud/MorphoDepotDocs/README.md

 - Initial prototype under development
 - Feedback from MorphoCloud user community wanted!
-  - pre-alpha versions could be ready for testing
+  - pre-alpha versions could be ready for testing soon
   - need segmentation projects with concrete use cases to work out details